kimsyna/hallyu-chain/README.md

 Both scripts support JavaScript and TypeScript test files.

+## Staking Data

+The frontend first attempts to load live staking information from `/api/staking`.
+If that request fails it automatically falls back to the static `staking.json` file in the project root.
+When using this fallback, remember to refresh the file's contents periodically or plan to replace it with a proper backend API so that staking figures do not become outdated.

 ## Local Development

 1. Clone the repository and change into the project directory: